yiisoft/app-api/README.md

 ## License

-The Yii Access is free software.
+The Yii API Template is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Software](https://www.yiiframework.com/).